digital-asset/daml/docs/source/support/compatibility.rst

 SDK, Runtime Component, and Library Compatibility
 -------------------------------------------------

-As long as a major Ledger API version is supported, there will be supported versions of SDK, Runtime Components, and Libraries able to target those versions.
+As long as a major Ledger API version is supported, there will be supported versions of SDK, Runtime Components, and Libraries able to target all minor versions of that major version.
 This has the obvious caveat that new features may not be available with old Ledger API versions.

 For example, an application built and compiled with SDK, Libraries and Runtime Components 1.4.0 against Ledger API 1.4.0, it still be compiled using SDK 1.6.0 and be run against Ledger API 1.4.0 using 1.6.0 libraries and runtime components.